 Stainless Steel Insulated Lids with Viewing Windows

-Normally when I discuss which features on a pellet grill stands out to me I’ll start with the hopper size, ash management system etc. However, with Cuisinart Woodcreek and Twin Oaks grills, the first thing I want to draw your attention to is their lids.
+Normally when I discuss which features on a pellet grill stand out to me, I’ll start with the hopper size, ash management system etc. However, with Cuisinart Woodcreek and Twin Oaks grills, the first thing I want to draw your attention to is their lids.

 Viewing Window and Perimeter Lid Gasket

 Its personally a feature I always want to see on any pellet grill with a digital controller so you can compare what the control panel is stating the temperature to be compared to the actual temperature inside the grill.
-Its lets you know if that digital control panel is faulty.
+It lets you know if that digital control panel is faulty.

 Large 30LB Pellet Hopper and Quick Ash Removal Feature

 However, its a feature I always like to see on a pellet grill to make them easier to use and clean.
-As you do have to clean a pellet grill more often than a gas grill for instance.
-Therefore, any feature which makes clean up as easy as possible helps pellet grills appeal to more people.
+As you do have to clean a pellet grill more often than a gas grill, for instance.
+Therefore, any feature which makes clean-up as easy as possible helps pellet grills appeal to more people.